selwynpolit/d9book/book/services.md

 See more about [Dependency injection in Drupal 8 plugins (or blocks) by Märt Matoo - March 2017](https://chromatichq.com/insights/dependency-injection-drupal-8-plugins/)

+## List all services using Devel module

+You can use the devel menu and select Container Info or navigate to `/devel/container/service` to see a list of all services.

 ## List all services using Drush